 A rare signed first edition of Andy Warhol’s Children’s Book, is inscribed to John Fisher-Dann.
 Illustrated with classic Warhol outlines in bright hot colors, the book is also inscribed to Ernie, Fisher-Dann’s parrot, and is signed by Warhol on two other illustrations (Estimate: $2,000-$3,000).
 Also, for children is the Arthur Rackham illustrated Fairy Tales by Hans Christian Andersen.
 Bound in the original full vellum, it contains 12 color plates and is one of 525 copies signed by Rackham (Estimate: $2,000-$3,000).

-The sale will begin at 11:00 am Pacific Time and the public may preview the auction Monday, March 19th, 1-5pm, Tuesday and Wednesday, March 20th and 21st, 9am-5pm and on Thursday, March 22nd, 9-11am at PBA Galleries in San Francisco.
-For more information, please contact the galleries at (415) 989-2665 or [email protected]
+The sale will begin at 11:00 am Pacific Time and the public may preview the auction Monday, April 16th, 1-5pm, Tuesday and Wednesday, April 17th and 18th, 9am-5pm and on Thursday, April 19th, 9-11am at PBA Galleries in San Francisco.
+For more information, please contact the galleries at (415) 989-2665 or [email protected].